 According to the National Safety Council, accidental fatalities are the leading cause of death in the United States.
 They estimate the rate of accidental death at one occurring approximately every five minutes nationwide.
 This is shown in the annual statistics, and in 2003 in the U.S. there were approximately 105,000 fatal accidents.
 The most common causes of these deaths are caused in motor vehicle accidents, fire, smoke, poisonings, and falls.

 Wrongful Death Claimants in California

-- The spouse of the victim, their children, dependant stepchildren, minors living in the victims household that were dependant on the victim, and dependant parents.
-Any minor living in the household dependant on the person, who has died, in order to file a legal claim, must have lived in the household for at least six months.
+- The spouse of the victim, their children, dependant stepchildren, minors living in the victims household that were dependent on the victim, and dependant parents.
+Any minor living in the household dependent on the person, who has died, in order to file a legal claim, must have lived in the household for at least six months.

 - When the individual that has been killed has no spouse, children or dependant minors that would be entitled to inherit the estate under the law of intestate succession.
 Then the parents whether dependant on the victim or not.
 If there are no parents, then siblings are next in priority to file a claim, then children of deceased siblings and if there are none, then grandparents.
 If there are no grandparents of the descendant, then children of a deceased spouse.

 - When none of these relatives exist, then the next of kin is permitted to file an accidental death suit.